bbfrederick/rapidtide/docs/usage.rst

    :widths: 15, 15, 30, 10

-   "XXX_commandline", ".txt", "The command line used to run happy", "Always" "XXX_formattedcommandline", ".txt", ""The command line used to run happy, attractively formatted", "Always" "XXX_desc-rawapp_info", ".nii.gz", "The analytic phase projection map of the cardiac waveform", "Always" "XXX_desc-app_info", ".nii.gz", "The analytic phase projection map of the cardiac waveform, voxelwise minimum subtracted", "Always"
+   "XXX_commandline", ".txt", "The command line used to run happy", "Always" "XXX_formattedcommandline", ".txt", "The command line used to run happy, attractively formatted", "Always" "XXX_desc-rawapp_info", ".nii.gz", "The analytic phase projection map of the cardiac waveform", "Always" "XXX_desc-app_info", ".nii.gz", "The analytic phase projection map of the cardiac waveform, voxelwise minimum subtracted", "Always"
    "XXX_desc-normapp_info", ".nii.gz", "The analytic phase projection map of the cardiac waveform, voxelwise minimum subtracted and normalized", "Always"